tanyamilchova/SpiderGameWeb/README.md

 # SpiderGameWeb
 A spider moves in a cube from Start to End.
 On its way it gain scores.
-For one game the player pays a stake , for every top passed the player wins 1$.
+For one game the player pays a stake , for every top passed the player wins 1 score.

 Spider Cube Game
 The Spider Cube Game is a simple text-based game where a spider moves from one top to another within a cube.
 Players can earn money by randomly moving through the cube, with the goal of reaching the end.